Gay Laos Travel

-Laos, Thailand's sleepy neighbor to the north, is far less "discovered" than any of its neighbors.
-Vientiane, the country capital, is a charming and attractive place filled with lovely architecture left behind by the French.
+Vacation in the Land of a Million Rice Fields.
 Luang Prabang, the country's former royal capital, is one of the most interesting, most laid-back places in Southeast Asia.
 You can smell the baguettes baking and even find a decent bottle of wine.
 Laos is devoutly Buddhist country and many people rise at dawn to feed long processions of monks.
-Since LP is a UNESCO World Heritage site, nothing new can be built, and little can be changed.
 We often hear it called "Chiang Mai fifty years ago."
-The ideal visit to Laos will include both Vientiane and Luang Prabang.
 Since people often tell us they hated to leave, you may want to stay longer.

 Purple Dragon offers all-inclusive travel programs and unique side trips designed to help first-time visitors get acquainted with magical Laos.